TurboGears/tg2docs/docs/main/ToscaWidgets/Cookbook/JQueryAjaxForm.rst

     :alt: example AjaxForm

-.. todo:: Getting output as JSON and updating a data grid
+.. todo:: Difficulty: Medium.
+Getting output as JSON and updating a data grid